Helping older people who want to find or stay in work

 Working to improve older worker employment in the main business sectors

-Older worker employment varies markedly across the main business sectors because of traditional approaches to recruitment and working practices.
-In all sectors many older workers retire early because they can’t get flexible or part-time work.
+Older worker employment varies across and within the main business sectors because of different approaches to recruitment and working practices.
+In all sectors many older workers leave earlier than they would like.

 Fortunately many employers report clear business benefits of effectively managing an ageing workforce – retaining the skills of older workers while bringing on younger workers.

-Our Age Positive guidance provides case studies and tried and tested solutions to all ageing workforce concerns, from recruitment through to addressing under-performance.
+The toolkit builds on our previous Age Positive guidance.
+This provides case studies and tried and tested solutions to managing an ageing workforce from recruitment through to addressing under-performance.